 Outcome of the Proactive Alliance (PA) will be a policy document with recommendations from several industries for a global standard to report on Substances in Articles along the supply chains.
-The PA intends to propose criteria and technical details for such a standard, in particular in terms of data generation and collection (i.e. data quality, reliability, comprehensiveness and exchange formats as well as basic rules governing data protection and security) and in terms of the development and maintenance of Restricted Substance Lists.
+The PA intends towards a global material reporting standard to propose criteria and technical details for such a standard, in particular in terms of data generation and collection (i.e. data quality, reliability, comprehensiveness and exchange formats as well as basic rules governing data protection and security) and in terms of the development and maintenance of Restricted Substance Lists.
 In contrast, the recommendations will not address disclosure of data to third parties.